 - By Arsla JawaidArsla Jawaid is the former Managing Editor at the Institute of Strategic Studies, Islamabad (ISSI).
-She is currently pursuing a M.A of International Affairs at Columbia University.
+She is currently pursuing an M.A. degree in International Affairs at Columbia University.
 Follow her on Twitter: @arslajawaid.

 Last Wednesday night, four members of Pakistan’s paramilitary Rangers force were killed when an attacker threw a grenade at their vehicle in Korangi Town, a neighborhood on the east side of Karachi.
 Despite the Pakistani government touting its historic democratic victory, concern over escalating violence in Karachi, a sprawling metropolis of 18 million people, continues to grow.
 A permeating sense of instability has only worsened a deteriorating economic crisis, both of which are stark reminders of the failure of the government and security apparatus to maintain law and order in a city that promises to spiral out of control.
 In light of upcoming elections, it seems likely that the violence will continue to increase.